 Chapter 2 – Revenue:

-NGET only – Provide commentary on revenue.
+NGET and NGESO only – Provide commentary on revenue.
 It is suggested that this is provided under the following subheadings: maximum allowed revenue, collected income, collection on behalf of third parties, incentives, BSUoS, and future revenue.

 SHE transmission and SP transmission only – Provide brief commentary on the main reason(s) for significant changes in value compared to last year in each of the Allowed Revenue components (base revenue, pass-through costs, output incentives, innovation incentive, transmission investment for renewable generation, and the correction factor).